 However, it may be that relatively small changes in human behavior can have a considerable positive impact on the energy draw simply by keeping a few basic tenets in mind:

 - Look for ways to control electricity usage, such as adding automatic lighting controls and being careful to grab supplies from a freezer quickly instead of leaving the door open.

-- Layout your lab in such a way that you make efficient use of space, and allow for shared resources whenever possible.
+- Design your lab in such a way that you make efficient use of space, and allow for shared resources whenever possible.